Gordon Parks: Preservation and archives

-The Gordon Parks Foundation in Pleasantville, New York (formerly in Chappaqua, New York) reports that it "permanently preserves the work of Gordon Parks, makes it available to the public through exhibitions, books, and electronic media."
+After his passing, Genevieve Young established the Gordon Parks Foundation in Pleasantville, New York (formerly in Chappaqua, New York) reports that it "permanently preserves the work of Gordon Parks, makes it available to the public through exhibitions, books, and electronic media."
 The organization also says it "supports artistic and educational activities that advance what Gordon described as 'the common search for a better life and a better world.'"
 That support includes scholarships for "artistic" students, and assistance to researchers.
 Their headquarters includes an exhibition space with rotating photography exhibits, open free to the public, with guided group tours available by arrangement.
 The foundation admits "qualified researchers" to their archive, by appointment.
 The foundation collaborates with other organizations and institutions, nationally and internationally, to advance its aims.